-The Keeshond's earliest roots are unclear, though they are known to be related to the spitz dog group that migrated south from the Arctic with ancient nomads.
-By the 18th century, the breed was working as a watchdog on barge boats on the Rhine River in Holland.
+The Keeshond's earliest roots are unclear, though the breed is known to be related to the spitz dog group that migrated south from the Arctic with ancient nomads.
+By the 18th century, the Keeshond was working as a watchdog on barge boats on the Rhine River in Holland.
 The Keeshond is a striking breed with a thick coat of black, gray, and cream fur, a pronounced mane and chest ruff, and a fox-like face.
 Keeshonden make wonderful companion dogs—loving, loyal, playful, intelligent, and respectful towards strangers.
 They are so devoted to their families that they won't tolerate spending time away from them and will demand constant company.
 Without attention and activity, Keeshonden are prone to separation anxiety and problem behaviors such as excessive barking and chewing.
 When they get enough exercise and company, they are laid-back and fun-loving dogs.

 The Keeshond is also known as the Dutch Barge Dog, Smiling Dutchman, German Spitz, and Wolfspitz.
 They are often called Kees for short.
-The plural for Keeshond is Keeshonden, but most people say Keeshonden to pluralize.
+The plural for Keeshond is Keeshonden, but most people say Keeshonds to pluralize.

 Physical Description/Breed Standard